Mind you, cutting up that customer’s credit card could have been rather awkward…

 I also helped reorganise the phone system, which helped reduce stress levels when the staff were faced with several phones ringing at the same time.

-Then, after a year, the Marketing Officer, Karen Perry, who had only taken over from Deborah Dyke a short while ago, left and I was offered promotion into that job.
+Then, after a year, the Marketing Manager, Karen Perry, who had only taken over from Deborah Dyke a short while ago, left and I was offered promotion into that job.
 My ‘new’ office was right at the top of the theatre, next to artistic director Chris Dunham’s office, just below Gallery level.

 We used a designer, Malcolm McKee, for the programmes, posters and leaflets.
 He was based in the Stratford-on-Avon area, and was an actor, so he knew most of the plays and how to promote them.
 Chris and I would use the ‘play books’ to see what text to use and, at the actors’ ‘first call’, I would go along and meet them and ask for their biographies and photos.
 I would collate all this and send it to Proscenium Publications, based in Bristol, while John Good Holbrook Ltd, in Coventry, handled the advertising.
 We did the final proof-reading.
 We also published season booklets, which provided an opportunity to promote other activities at the theatre.